-Tell your doctor or pharmacist if your child is taking any other medicines before they are given Epilim, for example, aspirin or any other drugs used to treat epilepsy.
-Children, especially young children, can be more sensitive to some of the side effects of Epilim.
+Tell your doctor or pharmacist if your child is taking any other medicines before they are given Epilim IV, for example, aspirin or any other drugs used to treat epilepsy.
+Children, especially young children, can be more sensitive to some of the side effects of Epilim IV.

-Your doctor and pharmacist have more information on medicines to be careful with or avoid while being given Epilim.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while being given Epilim IV.